mlpack/mlpack/doc/user/methods/decision_tree.md

 };
 ```

+---

- * `CategoricalSplitType`
+#### `CategoricalSplitType`

-    - Specifies the strategy to be used during training when splitting a
+ * Specifies the strategy to be used during training when splitting a
     categorical feature.
-    - The `AllCategoricalSplit` _(default)_ is available for drop-in usage and
+ * The `AllCategoricalSplit` _(default)_ is available for drop-in usage and
    splits all categories into their own node.
-    - A custom class must implement three functions and have an internal
+ * A custom class must implement three functions and have an internal
    structure `AuxiliarySplitInfo` that is used at classification time:

 ```c++
 class CustomCategoricalSplit